I spend my days with convicted murderers.

 I became acquainted with these men when I was a child.
 Their mug shots sat tucked away in a closet at my Great-Great Aunt’s house for over four decades.
 Turns out her husband Tom, a self-described “professional gambler,” paid a visit to a Folsom inmate who owed him money.
 My Aunt figured the warden gave Tom the photographs, but she wasn’t sure.
 And there was something else.
 Stashed in the flat box was an original forty-page, typed document—author unknown—chronicling events at Folsom from its early planning stages in the 1850s to 1943.

-Considering the book will cover 42 years, involve hundreds of people, and take place in a notorious prison, I have accumulated more information than what the book can hold.
-Folsom’s 93 will contain many sidebars of information and anecdotes relating to the 93 men and Folsom prison, but it’s impossible to include everything.
+Considering the book covers 42 years, involves hundreds of people, and takes place in a notorious prison, I have accumulated more information than what the book holds.
+Folsom’s 93 contains many sidebars of information and anecdotes relating to the 93 men and Folsom prison, but it was impossible to include everything.
 The surplus of these fascinating snippets of history couldn’t go untold, however, and I’ve included many of them on my blog.
 They deserve to be heard.

 April Moore